-Students in the Mining Engineering MS-T degree program must take a minimum of 12 course credit hours of the 21 credit hour requirement from within the Mining Engineering Department.
+Students in the Mining Engineering MS-T degree program must take a minimum of 12 course credits of the 21 credit requirement from within the Mining Engineering Department.
 These must include the core requirement courses listed below, unless waived by the Master's Thesis Committee.